 Car insurance is a very competitive industry in Ontario and it is mandatory to have your car insured.
 The type of vehicle and its features are important to determine the premiums.
 Any changes made to the stock version of a car could also affect the insurance rates.
-Some may modify their cars to use as a hobby vehicle.
-Or others may want their cars to perform better, as an example in a race track and change the engines.
+Some may modify their cars to use as hobby vehicles.
+Or others may want their cars to perform better, as an example in a race track, and change the engines.

 What Are Modified Vehicles

 The most common major modifications that could affect insurance policies are as follows.

 Any changes that were done to lower or heighten the vehicle affect insurance rates.
 This is a major change as the impact of the bumper in case of a collision varies as per height.

 It could include having an expensive painting done on the car worth more than $10,000.

 When the old exhaust starts to wear out you may get another aftermarket exhaust.

 Most insurers may insist that the tire sizes and rims match those as per the originals.
 There are also some who may not agree to settle the claim on grounds that the rims and tires were changed to a different version.